pbradleylab/PanSweep/Readme.md

 # Installing PanSweep Package

-PanSweep can be installed by using dev.tools to install from git hub.
+PanSweep can be installed by using dev.tools to install from github.
 The following packages need to be installed for each part of the analysis.

 ~~~~
 devtools::install_github()